Edward Olivares Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

+- The 8.8 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.
+- The Yankees have the eighth-ranked team ERA among all MLB pitching staffs (3.89).

-- Yankees pitchers combine to surrender 112 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Yankees pitchers combine to give up 114 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- Schmidt gets the start for the Yankees, his 20th of the season.
-He is 5-6 with a 4.31 ERA and 95 strikeouts in 94 2/3 innings pitched.

-- In his last time out on Sunday against the Colorado Rockies, the right-hander tossed six innings, giving up two earned runs while surrendering three hits.
+- The right-hander's most recent appearance came on Sunday against the Colorado Rockies, when he tossed six innings, surrendering one earned run while giving up two hits.

-- The 27-year-old has a 4.31 ERA and 9.1 strikeouts per nine innings in 20 games this season, while giving up a batting average of .268 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.